ItsAptitude/SimpleAuth/README.md

 # SimpleLoginSystem
  Simple Login System  | C#, .NET Framework

-## How to use ??
+1. Open program. copy the HWID that is displayed.
+2. Make a pastebin, and copy the HWID's in there.
+3. Press raw and replace the pastebin link with yours

 ![FreeandPremium_41rujoZHX5](https://cdn.discordapp.com/attachments/661208670897438731/861585907739262976/unknown.png)

 ![firefox_dRBQt85BJZ](https://cdn.discordapp.com/attachments/661208670897438731/861586155761041428/unknown.png)

-After you've made the pastebin, press raw and copy the link to the code.

 # Notes: